 Debt Forgiveness

-Debt forgiveness programs are not common.
+Debt forgiveness or debt cancellation programs are not common.
 When available, this option can help you significantly lower or erase certain debts.
 You will need to meet certain qualifications to be eligible for debt forgiveness programs.

-If you are overwhelmed with debt, these companies can provide you with the information you need to come up with a workable solution to pay your bills.
+If you are overwhelmed with debt, debt relief companies can provide you with the information and guidance you need to come up with a workable solution to pay your bills.

-Debt relief companies can help you settle your debt, lower your interest rates and help you come up with a repayment plan for your debts.
+Debt relief companies can help you settle your debt, lower your interest rates, and come up with a repayment plan that fits your budget.

-While there are several debt relief companies offering their services, it is important to ensure that the company has professional counselors that are trained and have the required certifications.
-Professional credit counselors can provide credit reports and budget reviews.
-They can also help you with bankruptcy and enrollment into debt management plans.
+While there are several debt relief companies offering their services, it is important to ensure that the company has knowledgeable debt relief professionals who are trained and have the required certifications.
+They can review your debts, income, and budget and suggest the right debt relief option for you.

 Now you know that there are many types of debt relief plans available.
 The next step is to connect with an accredited debt relief company to discuss your unique circumstances and come up with a customized repayment plan.